Do you have a Strategy and Process for Inclusive,

 A Final Recommendation:

-Making a community or nation more revitalized, more sustainable, or more resilient requires exactly the same thing: a strategic process of repurposing, renewing, and reconnecting its natural, built, cultural, and socioeconomic assets.
+Whether you’re trying to make a community or nation more revitalized, more sustainable, or more resilient, all three goals require the same thing: a strategic process of repurposing, renewing, and reconnecting its natural, built, cultural, and socioeconomic assets.

 I’ve met many urban planners and economic developers who are creative, caring, green, and effective.
 That said, places that consistently take uncreative, insensitive, destructive, and/or ineffective approaches to economic growth will most often find the impediments to progress in their planning and/or economic development departments.